-MHC Plantations Bhd (“MHC”) is principally engaged in oil palm cultivation, investment holding and the operation of a hotel.
-The principal activities of its subsidiaries consist of cultivation of oil palm, milling and sale of oil palm products, sale of fresh fruit bunches, investment holding and property development.
+MHC Plantations Bhd (“MHC”) is principally engaged in cultivation of oil palm, investment holding and the operation of a hotel.
+The principal activities of its subsidiaries consist of cultivation of oil palm, operation of quarry, milling and sales of oil palm products, investment holding, power generation, selling certified emission reduction and property development.

 Sustainable Palm Oil Production